Strætó: Concessionary fares

 Concessionary fares with discounts of 50% are available for children, senior citizens and 70% for disabled people.
 Children under 11 travel free.
 Season tickets are available with the same concessions as single tickets, as well as a 50% student concession.
 Concessionary fares are only available using the Klapp system, not using contactless payment cards.

 Long distance fares

-Strætó long-distance bus routes, as of 2025.

 Long distance fares are defined by a zone system based on distance travelled.
 Tickets are purchased on board and paid directly to the driver in cash or by credit/debit card.
 Concessionary single fares are half price for children, senior and disabled people.
 Children under the age of 11 travel for free.
 There are no reservations and one cannot purchase tickets ahead of time.

 Season tickets for long-distance journeys can be purchased for a specific region for a period of 1, 3 or 12 months and are issued as a separate card, with concessionary fares available.

 It is envisioned that long distance ticketing will be migrated to the new Klapp payment system.